Cabbage is low in carbs and sugars. Contrary it’s rich in vitamins and dietary fiber. So, it’s ideal food for losing weight fast.

 In conclusion, cabbage is low in sugars, but rich in fiber.
 It’s ideal for a healthy diet.

 Cabbage is rich in dietary fiber.
 Contrary, it’s low in carbs and sugars.
 Also, 92% of cabbage is water.
 Furthermore, 100g of cabbage has only 25 calories.
 Eating cabbage will keep you full for a long time.
 It’s the perfect food if you want to lose weight.

 Moreover, according to a 2015 study of the Harvard T.H.
 Chan School of Public Health, people who eat many fruits and non-starchy vegetables don’t gain weight easily.

 Furthermore, scientists found that low-glycemic-index diets may increase resting energy expenditure.
-This means that we “burn” more calories while resting.
-So, a low-glycemic-index diet promotes weight maintenance.
+This means that we “burn” more calories without doing anything.

 Additionally, cabbage is rich in chlorophyll.
 Chlorophyll is another plant compound, that can help you lose weight.

 Finally, the consumption of non-starchy fiber-rich vegetables could help significantly in weight loss.